 Exploration of psychological theories about moral development, character strengths, altruism, optimism, flourishing, flow, generosity and spiritual maturity.
 Major emphasis on the states of adults over 18 years of age.
 Examination of Swedenborgian doctrinal principles regarding adult human development: regeneration, opening of the rational mind, developing a new will, acquiring wisdom, and leading a life of useful service to the neighbor.
 Ethical reasoning skills emphasized.
 Prerequisite: Two psychology courses.
 Laboratory included.
+4 Credits.

-Psychology 401.
-Senior Seminar.
+Psychology 380.
+Seminar in Forensic Psychology.